chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 # Chef Fundamentals

+Welcome to Chef Fundamentals!

+OPS150-04.01 - January, 2012

-Opscode, Inc.
+Created and Sponsored by Opscode, Inc.

-OPS150-04.01

-December, 2011
+<center><font size="-2">Copyright © 2010-2012 Opscode, Inc.</font></center>

-.notes These course materials are Copyright © 2010-2011 Opscode, Inc. All rights reserved.
+.notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.
-This work is licensed under a Creative Commons Attribution Share Alike 3.0 License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.
+This work is licensed under a Creative Commons Attribution Share Alike 3.0 United States License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.

 # Introduction